Case 1 :

 His parents have tried to get him to go with them to a psychiatrist for an evaluation, but he refuses.
 He has accused them on several occasions of conspiring with the aliens to have him killed so they can remove his brain and put it inside one of their own.
 He has stopped attended classes altogether.
 He is now so far behind in his coursework that he will fail if something doesn’t change very soon.

 Although Mr X occasionally has a few beers with his friends, he’s never been known to abuse alcohol or use drugs.
-He does, however, have an estranged aunt who has been in and out of psychiatric hospitals over the years due to erratic and bizarre behavior.
+He does, however, have an estranged aunt who has been in and out of psychiatric Clinic over the years due to erratic and bizarre behavior.